 Paul Martinez, shared that when the quarantine order took effect he knew immediately that he needed to challenge himself to find new uses for his talents.
 As the owner of Sova Gardens, a venue in Northern California, Paul often finds himself creating props or furniture to improve the events they host.
 With more time available, Paul has been able to give his attention to his wood-working, selling his pieces through word-of-mouth recommendation.
 Meanwhile, Amanda Pinkham, co-owner of Montperi Catering, has not been able to be on-site producing so she has turned her energy to adapting her catering business to provide meal prep, delivery, and virtual cooking classes.
 All four of these freelancers have creatively identified and built out new streams of revenue in quick response to the challenges that have been set before us this year.

 So what can we take away from this emotional and uplifting dialogue?
 We are surrounded by the most incredible team of people, but they are more than just an extension of our team.
 Our freelance community is our most valuable resource.
 They allow us to be nimble and adaptive, and with a variety of specialties and interests, independent contractors are glowing examples of how to leverage peripheral skill sets to create new agency offerings.
 While we may have little opportunity to work on in-person events together in the near future, we are spending this time reconnecting, ideating, and sharing resources to provide opportunity wherever possible.

-DPEM Explores is a weekly conversation series that discusses different challenges facing our industry and cross-pollinates ideas with a curated group of experts.
+DPEM Explores is a conversation series that looks ahead at what is coming next, discussing the different challenges facing our industry and cross-pollinating ideas with a curated group of experts.